Hello 220.127.116.11 ec2-204-236-254-124.compute-1.amazonaws.com from ASHBURN VIRGINIA US 20146

-We encourage enquiries from companies or groups interested in how we deliver this remote monitoring technology and we are able to customise systems to groups requirements The gathered data is encrypted between sites an is then stored in SQL databases allowing clients to customise their web front end
+We encourage enquiries from companies or groups interested in IoT, The Internet of Things and how we deliver this remote monitoring smart meter IoT technology and we are able to customise systems to groups requirements The gathered data is encrypted between sites an is then stored in SQL databases allowing clients to customise their web front end

 As consultants we currently do not supply systems to individual home users, but you can use the site as a reference.

-BMSMon the industrial solution is part of the 4th generation hub and supports RS485 Modbus to integrate multiple higher end three phase metering solutions
+BMSMon the industrial solution is part of the 4th generation hub and supports RS485 Modbus to integrate multiple higher end three phase smart meter solutions

 Homemon and IPv6